MarcusHue/rasabot/data/nlu.md

 ## intent:ask_send_briefing
 - We are looking for a chatbot, we already have a briefing.
 Can I send that to you?
+- Can I send you a briefing?
+- May I send you a briefing for a chatbot project?

 ## intent:ask_faq_low_budget
 - We would love to have a chatbot, but our budget is very limited.
 Do you offer cheap bots?
+- Do you also offer very cheap chatbots?
+- What is the cheapest chatbot I can buy from you?

 ## intent:ask_faq_handover
 - Can your bot recognise when it can’t answer a question and automatically handover to a human?
+- If the Chatbot is not sure, can he hand over to a human?
+- Can the chatbot handover to a human, if he is not sure what to answer?

 ## intent:ask_faq_scraping
 - Can your bot fetch information that it does not already have in its database
+- Can a chatbot use public information to answer a question?

 ## intent:ask_faq_dialects
 - Does your bot understand dialects?
+- Can a bot interpret dialects?
+- Can your bot understand when a user speaks a dialect?

 ## intent:ask_faq_spelling
 - can your bot autocorrect a humans spelling